Performance of Johnson-Lindenstrauss Transform for k-Means and k-Medians Clustering: One point extension

 \section{One point extension}

 Consider two sets of points $X$ and $Y$ in Euclidean space and a one-to-one map $\varphi:X\to Y$.
 Suppose that for every point $x$ in $X$, the distances from $x$ to all but a $\theta$ fraction of $x'$ in $X$ do not increase under the map $\varphi$.
 In this section, we show that in this case, we have $\cost_p(Y)\leq (1+O(\theta^{1/(p+1)}))\cost_p(X)$.
 We prove this statement (Lemma~\ref{lem:main-Kriszbraun-corollary}) using a robust version of the classic Kirszbraun Theorem (Theorem~\ref{thm:robust-Kirszbraun}).
-To state our results, we need several definitions.

-\begin{definition}[$\theta$ everywhere-sparse graphs] We say that a graph $G=(V,E)$ is $\theta$ everywhere-sparse if the degree of every vertex $v$ in $V$ is at most $\theta |V|$. \end{definition}
+Later we use this Lemma to prove Theorem~\ref{cor:main-Kriszbraun-corollary}.
+To state our results, we need to define a distance expansion graph for the map $\varphi$.
+This definition is similar to the definition of the distortion graph.

 \begin{definition}[Distance expansion graph] Consider two finite metric spaces $(X,d_X)$ and $(Y,d_Y)$ and a map $\varphi: X \to Y$.
 Define the distance expansion graph for $\varphi$ on elements of the space $X$ as follows.
 A pair of vertices $(x',\,x'')$ is an edge in the graph if and only if